edmarola/availability-api/README.md

 The input array of hashes represent a list with all the ranges that the endpoint needs to consider to calculate a slots available.

-Prior the calculus, we check whether the input data correspond to a weekend day or a holiday for a given country and if so we return an error that explain that such day is unable to be used for find a meeting slot.
+Prior the calculus, we check whether the input data correspond to a weekend day or a holiday for a given country and if so we return an error that explain that such day is unable to be used to find a meeting slot.

 ### Limitations
 The individual array items needs to correspond to a single day, so basically if you need to check the availability of two days, you would need to make two API calls: The first with the range for one day and the second with the range of the other day.

 ### Technical decisions
-**Language:** Python.
+- **Language:** Python.
-**Framework:** Flask.
+- **Framework:** Flask.
-**Holidays validation:** Calendarific API + Redis for cache the holidays for a given country.
+- **Holidays validation:** Calendarific API + Redis for cache the holidays for a given country.
 I decided to use an API since it is better to outsource the maintenance of the holidays for all countries to a third party api than have to take care by my own in my 2-days operations.
-**Country codes validation:** Dictionaries with all the countries supported, this is hardcoded the low probability that can be changed.
+- **Country codes validation:** Dictionaries with all the countries supported, this is hardcoded the low probability that can be changed.
 This was taken directly from the calendarific API, maybe i could cache it also on redis however i felt that it was less probable to change so i hardcoded it.
-**Documentation:** Swagger UI blueprint.
+- **Documentation:** Swagger UI blueprint.
-**Timezone library**: `pytz` library due the simplicity and readibility that it adds when manipulating timezones common operations.
+- **Timezone library:** `pytz` library due the simplicity and readibility that it adds when manipulating timezones common operations.

 ## Tests

 In order to run the tests, run the following command:
-`docker-compose run . python3 -m pytest `
+`docker compose up --build availapi-tests`

 ## Development (optional)
 1. Make sure you have Python 3.x installed on your machine.